With a cultural heritage that’s nothing short of mind-blowing, Barcelona is perhaps best explored through the eyes of an artist.

 However, perhaps the best way to while away a couple of hours is to find a comfortable cafe in the old city and get down to some serious people watching.
 Says Churcher: ‘Standing on the balcony of my Barcelona studio is pure Hitchcock Rear Window, and appeals to the natural voyeur in me as an artist.
 Total strangers occupy different levels of a shared space and are connected by random shared glances.
 It’s a theme that I am exploring in my work at present’.

 Enjoy a relaxed 2-hour stroll through historic Barcelona with a local guide.
 You’ll learn some of the city’s Roman and medieval history, and admire several of the Gothic Quarter’s most iconic monuments and buildings.

 Explore Barcelona’s El Born and Gothic Quarter neighbourhoods and visit four of the city’s best tapas bars for tastings during this 3-hour walking tour.
 Your local guide will provide plenty of insider tips for places to eat during your stay in Barcelona.

-There are numerous Antoni Gaudí buildings to admire across Barcelona, but his two most famous homes — Casa Batlló and Casa Milà — embody his extravagant style perfectly.
+There are numerous Antoni Gaudí buildings to admire across Barcelona, but his two most famous residences — Casa Batlló and Casa Milà — embody his extravagant style perfectly.
 Visit them both on this fascinating private tour, along with Park Güell and Sagrada Familia.

 Visit La Boqueria market to shop for ingredients and enjoy a selection of tapas dishes, before heading to the kitchen with a professional chef to learn the art of making a seafood paella.
 You’ll also enjoy a tasting menu for lunch, accompanied by a selection of fine wines.